sylphlab/zen-coder/memory-bank/activeContext.md

 - **New Principle:** Tools should support batch operations where applicable (added to `.clinerules`).
 - Prioritized human-readable, inline tool status summaries (including progress for `uuidGenerateTool`) over showing raw technical details by default in the UI.
 - Confirmed tool results are passed back to the AI; AI response generation determines if/how results are presented in text.
-- Merged Settings UI into the main Chat Webview, eliminating the separate `settings-ui` project.
+- Merged Settings UI into the main Chat Webview.
+- Refactored extension activation to use `WebviewViewProvider` instead of commands, displaying the UI directly in the activity bar.